Frederick Fleet: World War I, World War II, and later life

 Fleet served on the Titanic's sister ship RMS Olympic before leaving the White Star Line in August 1912 after noticing that the company treated those involved with the Titanic differently.
 For the next 24 years he sailed for different shipping companies, including the Union-Castle Line.
 Fleet served on merchant ships throughout World War I. Later, he was the ship's lookout again on the Olympic during the 1920s and early 1930s.
 When he left the sea in 1936, he was hired by Harland & Wolff to work at the company's shipyards in Southampton.
 While working there, he lived with his wife's brother.
 He served again during World War II.

 Later, closer to retirement, he became a newspaper salesman and experienced financial difficulties.

 Death

-Shortly after Christmas, on 28 December 1964, Fleet's wife died, and her brother evicted him from the house.
+On 28 December 1964, Fleet's wife died, and her brother evicted him from the house.
 Consequently, Fleet fell into a downward spiral of depression.
-He returned to his brother-in-law's home and hanged himself in the house's garden on 10 January 1965.
+He returned to his brother-in-law's home and died by hanging in the house's garden on 10 January 1965.
+He was 77.
 Fleet was buried in a pauper's grave at Hollybrook Cemetery, in Southampton.
 This grave remained unmarked until 1993, when a headstone bearing an engraving of the Titanic was erected through donations raised by the Titanic Historical Society.